jghaley/usatlas-computing-bootcamp-2021/index.md

   workshop,
   you will need access to software as described below.
   You will also need an account on the new UChicago Tier 3 Center, as well as an up-to-date web browser.
+</p><p>
+  We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
+  <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
 </p>

 <h3 id="uchicagoaccount">Getting UChicago Tier3 Account</h3>